oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     * - ``auth_flow``
       - The authentication flow to use for database access token acquisition such as "client_credentials" or "on_behalf_of".

         If the user's identity is a string containing the end user token, the value can be the string "client_credentials" or "on_behalf_of".
-For "client_credentials", the token is obtained using the application's token.
-For "on_behalf_of", the token is obtained using the user token as an assertion.
+For "client_credentials", the token is obtained using the application's client ID and secret.
+For "on_behalf_of", the token is obtained using the application's client ID and secret along with the user token as an assertion.

         If the user's identity is a two-tuple containing a local database user name and a key, the value can be the string "client_credentials".
       - Required